idoyeh/report/README.md

 Report structure:
-The user selects the report period(start date and end date), a field for testing, operator and value.
+The user selects the report period(start date and end date), a field for testing, operator and value.<br/>

-- Before viewing the report, it is checked to see if the corresponding data is valid(According to the status) and view the results of the report in a table, if the data is invalid, its status must be displayed instead(Name).
+✔ Before viewing the report, it is checked to see if the corresponding data is valid(According to the status) and view the results of the report in a table, if the data is invalid, its status must be displayed instead(Name).<br/>

-- Filters by the selected field and displays all columns in the same timestamp.
-If no date is selected, the entire date range in the report will be displayed.
+✔ Filters by the selected field and displays all columns in the same timestamp.
+If no date is selected, the entire date range in the report will be displayed.<br/>

 # Example - The number of columns in a DATA table is dynamic
 ![report](https://user-images.githubusercontent.com/64954264/127176227-fb3c1fdc-ea8a-472f-8c55-c453ce876595.gif)